esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 ## The reuse loop

 In multiscale coupled simulations, submodels often have to run multiple times, for instance because they are used as a micro model or because they are part of an ensemble that cannot be completely parallelised.
 To make this possible, we will wrap the entire submodel in a loop, the so-called reuse loop.
-Exactly when this loop needs to end often depends on the behaviour of the whole model, and is not easy to determine in advance, but fortunately MUSCLE will do that for us if we call the `libmuscle.Instance.reuse_instance()` method.
+Exactly when this loop needs to end often depends on the behaviour of the whole model, and is not easy to determine in advance, but fortunately MUSCLE will do that for us if we call the `Instance.reuse_instance()` method.

 ```python
     while instance.reuse_instance():